MajorTomAW/ItemizationCore-Archived/README.md

 # Itemization Core

+The new version can now be found [here](https://github.com/MajorTomAW/ItemizationCore).

 ## <a id="head"></a> 📋 〢 Overview

 A plugin that manages an ``inventory system`` for single- and mutliplayer games.